ConsensusResearch/articles-papers/articles/article2.md

 Target and Hit
 ---------------

-Forging algo reminds distributed implementation of rock-paper-scissors game.
-Every account willing and having ability to forge generates pseudo-random value being called `hit` every second.
+A forging algorithm is reminiscent of a rock-paper-scissors game.
+Every account willing and able to forge generates a pseudo-random value called `hit` every second.
-If it's less than stake-dependent `target`value, a node the account is running against is going to generate a block.
+If it's less than the stake-dependent `target`value, a node the account is running against is going to generate a block.
-Other parties are preventing cheat by checking both values against incoming block, as `hit` and `target` are both deterministic.
+Other parties prevent cheating by checking both values against the incoming block, as `hit` and `target` are both deterministic.

 Hit
 ---

-Our first goal is to produce deterministic account-dependent `hit` value with fair distribution.
+Our first goal is to produce a deterministic account-dependent `hit` value with fair distribution.
 Do you remember `generationSignature :: ByteString` field in Block structure?
-There are two purposes to have it:
+There are two purposes for it:

 1. To link a block with a previous one.
-2. It's also being using to generate `hit`
+2. It is also being using to generate `hit`

 The formula for `generationSignature` is pretty simple: it's the hash from `generationSignature` of previous block attached with generator's public key.
 Following code calculates it using previous block and candidate account: